jab0079/COMP4300-P1/README.md

 Synopsis--------------------------------------------------------------------

-	This project extended the previous General Purpose Register (GPR) multi-cycle machine into a scalar piped architecture with 5 stages.
+	This project extended the previous General Purpose Register (GPR) multi-cycle machine with a scalar piped architecture into a Scoreboard-based controller.
+Instead of the single pipeline of the previous simulator, the scoreboard manages four independent functional units (FUs).
+The Scoreboard takes care of any potential hazards as well.
-	Along with simulating these units, this project also emulates a memory unit and a loading unit.
-The memory unit is a centralized array-based segmented memory.
-The loader loads the accompanied source files into the memory unit to be used by the simulator.
+	For this project, the Scoreboard can be set to either reserve the entire Functional Unit for each instruction or only the very first stage.
-	All loaded items from the source files by the loader are loaded in binary representation, following the binary encoding scheme shown below.
-The pipeline machine implements interlocks between the 5 MIPS stages to recognize and resolve data hazards through forwarding or using NOPs.
+	Each instruction has 4 stages: Issue, Fetch Operands, Execution, and Write Back.
+Each specific instruction is encapsulated in its own object that is derived from the Instruction class.
+They take in a Simulator object as a context to manipulate.
+From here the FUs can use these Instructions to change properties of the Simulator without having to know the specific 		implementation details.

-	GENERAL PURPOSE REGISTER MACHINE INSTRUCTION SET (Modified for the Pipeline)
+	GENERAL PURPOSE REGISTER MACHINE INSTRUCTION SET (from previous project)

 		ADD  -  | 0x01 | 5-bit dest | 5-bit src1 | 5-bit src2 | 9-bit unused |
 		ADDI -  | 0x02 | 5-bit dest | 5-bit src1 | 14-bit immediate value... |